Cameron-D/openpose-ptz-control/README.md

 **Launch the PTZ control container:**
 * Set `VISCA_IP` to the camera's IP/hostname
 * Set `MQTT_HOST` to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
-* Set `CONTROL=1` causes it to automatically start controlling the camera.
+* Set `CONTROL=False` causes it to automatically start controlling the camera.
 Remove this line if you would like control to default to OFF (and to turn on/toggle later via a StreamDeck).

 ```
 $ docker run --gpus all --name ptztrack --restart unless-stopped -it \
     -e VISCA_IP=10.1.1.174 \
     -e MQTT_HOST=10.1.1.175 \
-    -e CONTROL=1 \
+    -e CONTROL=False \
     --device /dev/video0 ptztrack:11.1
 ```